haagahelia/ohke-teknologiat/07_azure/README.md

 Save the output of your `docker build` command in a file named `docker.txt`.
 If you build the image multiple times, the output can be saved from any build.

+Remember that you need to re-build the image if you make any changes to your source code.
+Building should be very fast, as Docker caches the previous steps.
 You do not need to publish your Docker image in a repository, but you are free to do so as an extra exercise.

 ### Submitting the exercise